overload-development-community/olmod/ServerCommands.md

  * `/SAY`: send a message to all players which are not blocked for chat
  * `/TEST <player>`: Test player name selection.
 No permission required for this command.
  * `/SWITCHTEAM [<player>]`: Switch the team a player is in.
 If used without an argument, it affects the player sending this command.
 Switching teams for players other than yourself requires chat command permissions.
- * `/LISTPLAYERS [connectionId]`: List all connected players by their connection ID, or list the player for a given `connectionId`
+ * `/LISTPLAYERS [connectionId1 [connectionId2]]`: List players by their connection ID.
+If no arguments are given, all players are listed.
+If a single argument is given, it is treated as a connection ID and only the player on that ID is queried.
+If two arguments are given (separated by a single space character), they are treated as a range of connection IDs.
+Since the chat history shows at most 8 entries, you can split it into multiple queries that way.

 ### Player Selection and Name Matching

 The argument `<player>` may either be a string pattern to match for a player name, or a connection ID, when the prefix `CONN:` or `C:` is given (like `CONN:2`, use `/LISTPLAYERS` command to get the IDs).
 You can always use the `/TEST` command to find out which player a specific `<player>` argument would select.
+The selection by connection ID is useful when there are player names with characters which can't be typed in your current language.

 Player names are matched to the `<player>` pattern as follows:
  * If the name matches completely, that player is selected